ubuntu/WSL/docs/index.md

 ## Ubuntu and WSL

 While Microsoft provides the virtual machine, the kernel, and a few more utilities; Ubuntu provides the distribution that runs on top of them.
-We develop multiple flavors of Ubuntu for WSL, which you can read more about [here](reference/distributions.md).
-These flavors materialize as applications on the Microsoft Store.
+We develop multiple flavours of Ubuntu for WSL, which you can read more about [here](reference/distributions.md).
+These flavours materialise as applications on the Microsoft Store.

 ```{toctree}